Knoema/knoema-r-driver/README.md

 # Possible errors in Knoema package and how to avoid them
 1. Error: “Client error: (403) Forbidden”
-This error appears in next cases:
+This error appears in the following cases:
 1.1. when you use public user (without client.id and client.secret parameters set) and reached the limit of requests.
 1.2  when you use client.id and client.secret parameters set, and reached the limit of requests.
 1.3  when you use client.id and client.secret, but they are incorrect.